 This was the start of the Lewis and Clark Caverns State Park, the first state park in Montana and one of the state’s most beautiful cave systems.
 While Lewis and Clark never actually explored the caves they did pass through a majority of the 3,000-acre state park.
 They had journey along the Jefferson River and camped at Antelope Creek, only a few miles from the entrance to the cave.
 This week the Creative Content team at Montana Gift Corral followed in Lewis and Clark’s footsteps all the way to Whitehall, Montana.
 We journeyed from Bozeman all the way to the Jefferson River in Three Forks before hopping onto Tom William’s path up to the caverns in Whitehall.

-Our first stop along the way was a local favorite for lunch.
+Our first stop along the way was a local favorite for breakfast.
 The Wheat Montana Farms and Bakery in Three Forks Montana is a delicious store and the best one around to get local wheat products.
 The Folkvord family owns a 15,000-acre wheat farm and they make all of their baked goods daily with their wheat at the bakery.
-When we walked inside the first thing I noticed was the mouthwatering scent of fresh baked goodies.
+When we walked inside the first thing we noticed was the mouthwatering scent of fresh baked goodies.
 Tables full of customers fill the main space while shelves with row after row of fresh bread line the walls.
 In the center of it all is the deli counter.
 The counter is a series of glass display cases showing off their latest baked creations.
-Cooling racks let their delicious scents fill the air and all I can think about is getting my hands on one of those massive cinnamon rolls.
+Cooling racks let their delicious scents fill the air and all we could think about is getting our hands on one of those massive cinnamon rolls!

 Jefferson River Photography

-After grabbing our sandwiches we head out onto Route 287.
+After grabbing our pastries we head out onto Route 287.
 As we drove we laughed and talked about different things while admiring the scenery.
 The Jefferson River runs alongside Route 287 and creates a breathtaking scene.
 We had brought some extra product with us to get some product photography done along the way so we began searching for a pullout.
-Kree pointed out one in the distance that had a great view.